mdsufz/StandEnA/docs/CUSTOMDB.md

 Prepare a tab separated file following the example [uniq_ec.tsv](../examples/01_customdb/uniq_ec.tsv).

 Columns in this file should contain: unique enzyme ID, pathway, pathway step ID, enzyme name, and EC number.
-Later, some of those columns will be used to organize the download output files.
+Later, some of those columns will be used to organize the download of protein sequence files.

-Note that the unique enzyme ID and pathway ID are provided by the user from previous knowledge of the pathway of interest.
+Note that the unique enzyme ID and pathway step ID are provided by the user for their pathway of interest.
 In the example file, unique enzyme ID is provided using the convention E01, E02 etc. while the pathway step ID is named according to the pathway number and the step at which the enzyme is working at (e.g., pathway 1 step 1 is 1.1).
-Any other naming convention can be used in place of this provided that the column order does not change.
+Other naming conventions can be used in place of this provided that the column order does not change.
+These IDs are for the convenience of the user.

 Please be aware that trailing spaces might exist depending on how you generated the file (e.g. Windows OS).